PCI selection

 What does ACER say?

-ACER concludes that it is unable to assess the consistent application of the selection criteria of Regulation (EU) No 347/2013 and the cost-benefit analysis of all candidate projects due to a number of reasons related to transparency and consistency.
+In both cases, ACER concludes that it is unable to assess the consistent application of the TEN-E Regulation selection criteria and the cost-benefit analysis across the candidate projects.